PythonRSAS/pythonrsas.github.io/_posts/2022-07-06-1-graphs-and-networks.md

 Below code uses Python dictionary to store the adjacency list representation of the graph.

 Note that using dictionary (a hash table) has limitation:
 Because dictionary keys have to be hashable, this means that list, and user-defined classes cannot be used as keys.
-Therefore, this limits our vertices cannot be list or user-defined classes.
+Therefore, this limits our nodes cannot be list or user-defined classes.

 <div class="code-head"><span>code</span>graph representation using adjacency list.py</div>